 Your decision to appeal should not be based on any one of the above factors, but on a consideration of all of them together.
 A disability lawyer can look over your denial notice and file with you and give you an idea of what your chances of winning on appeal are.

 Many, many applicants whose claims were initially denied have success on appeal.
-If you decide you want to appeal a denial of benefits, read Nolo's article Social Security Disability: Appealing Denied Claims and contact a disability lawyer.
+If you decide you want to appeal a denial of benefits, read Nolo's article Social Security Disability: Appealing Denied Claims and consider hiring a disability lawyer.

 For more information in general about Social Security disability, including applying for benefits, appealing a denial of benefits, and detailed medical listings, see Nolo's Guide to Social Security Disability: Getting & Keeping Your Benefits, by David A. Morton III, M.D.
 (Nolo).